Examining Current Strengths Through Child Assessments

 “What does the Seven Stars assessment process look like?”

 Before and after entering the program, our team reviews previous assessments.
 After getting to know the your child from early observations, we discuss assessment needs and recommendations with parents and create an individualized assessment plan for each student.
-Timelines vary, but generally, we establish and initiate a plan for assessments by the fourth week of your child’s stay.
-Typically, we have completed a majority of formal assessments and have preliminary results by week eight.
-We typically have drafts of the reports, suitable for sharing with other professionals, by week twelve.
+Timelines vary.
 The end result is a final, integrated multidisciplinary report that includes all formal and functional assessments.

 “What if my child has already had an evaluation?”